MarkWarneke/markwarneke.github.io/about.md

 I obtained the CNCF Kubernetes Application Developer (CKAD) and HashiCorps Terraform Associate certifications.

+At Microsoft I started to value continuous learning, being a team player, havening a high degree of accountability, and achieve a high degree of technical excellence.
+I got challenged every day and grew not only as a professional but also as a person, adopting a lot of the good practices to my personal life.

 ### Self-employment

 In 2019 I started to moonlight as a self-employed Software Engineer.
 My idea was to get some hands-on software development experience.